 Vancity was formed in 1946 as a member-owned financial cooperative.
 Today, it effectively and creatively deploys integrated strategies of capital and support to support a wide range of community-owned real estate.
 Unique to its approach is its willingness to draw on multiple financial instruments in its banking and foundation toolboxes and match these with strategic advice and a passion to achieve impact through social purpose real estate.
 The staff works together to identify the mix of funding resources most likely to help, including start-up grants, seed funding, predevelopment lending, impact investment and conventional financing.
-As shown in the diagram below, its public foundation, the Vancity Community Foundation, has identified the steps of impact real estate development process that it can support with technical assistance and funding.
-In 2014, Vanity worked with local environmental organizations to fund, plan, and open a 10,000 sq. ft. shared space in the BC Electric building downtown.
+The Vancity Community Foundation has identified the steps of impact real estate development process that it can support with technical assistance and funding.
+In 2014, Vancity worked with local environmental organizations to fund, plan, and open a 10,000 sq. ft. shared space in the BC Electric building downtown.

-Strategy
+Strategy:

-Formally connect any national network with the burgeoning constellation of intermediaries and boots-on-the-ground funds that can inform practice and policysetting for shared space/SPRE initiatives.
+Formally connect any national network with the burgeoning constellation of intermediaries and boots-on-the-ground funds that can inform practice and policy- setting for shared space/SPRE initiatives.
 This includes the MaRS Centre for Impact Investing as well as funds and fund managers such as the New Markets Fund, Community Forward Fund, and the two funds of Le Chantier de l'économie sociale, established precisely to meet the gaps noted above.